 - quotes and phrases

 I also have a sheet protector to hold my Korean stickers, which I collected when I lived in South Korea.
 So…you might not have that category.
 But, on second thought, you should, because Korean stickers are the cutest!!
-Seriously, go look at some of these:

 I store my dimensional stickers in one binder, including 3-D letter stickers.
 The 3-D letter stickers are kept in sheet protectors at the front, sorted by color.
 Then I divide the rest of the stickers into similar categories/themes as listed above.

 How to store adhesive gems, pearls, and rhinestones

 I classify adhesive gems, pearls, and rhinestones more as “embellishments” than “stickers,” but I thought it would be worth mentioning how I store these here.

 Because of how thick these embellishments are, storing them in sheet protectors didn’t make the most sense for me at this time.
 I had some leftover plastic storage envelopes from my scrapbook paper organization, so I am currently using one of these.

 I also use one of these envelopes to store chipboard stickers, and another to store vellum quote packs.
 These are all kept in my “embellishment” fabric storage cube, next to the cube with my sticker binders, so all my “stickers” are kept in roughly the same location.